 Do It Now!
 If you’re ready to start preparing for your future, I encourage you to reach out today by phone or email.
 Once I receive your message, my goal is to respond within 24 hours to maintain the highest level of professionalism, so expect to hear from me soon.

 Intelligent Decisions: I frequently sit down with some really neat people and explain how estate planning can protect them and their families in the event of their mental disability or death.
 Some people do it; some people don’t; all adults should.
 It’s ALWAYS your choice.
 But you have to know what your choices are so you can make an informed decision.

 Learn more about managing your money.

 Contact Marc for a Free and Fun Book

 Mistakes in your estate planning can significantly damage family relationships, waste hard-earned after-tax dollars, and cause miserable predicaments that impact mental, emotional, physical and financial health.
 Schedule and meet with Marc for a consultation to receive your free copy of his interesting short book called, “Blooper Episodes in Estate Planning and Elder Law: Lessons from Prime Time TV”, by contributing authors Marc R. Carlson and Debbie J. Papay.

 Send an email to email@example.com and request two free articles called “Understanding Living Trusts” and “Understanding Funding Your Living Trust.”
-If you are serious about finally getting your estate planning in order, please schedule an educational consultation meeting or call 303-974-7966.
+If you are serious about finally getting your Will or Trust planning in order, please schedule an “Estate Planning Analysis Consultation”.
+You may call 303-775-1112.